Bifurcations and Chaos in Ho\v{r}ava-Lifshitz Cosmology: Introduction

 The above hierarchical features are naturally incorporated into the conformally Hubble-normalized orthonormal frame dynamical systems approach to Einstein's vacuum field equations.
 In this approach, each class~A Bianchi model yields an invariant set of the ODEs, denoted by Bianchi type I, II, $\mathrm{VI}_0$, $\mathrm{VII}_0$, VIII and IX, respectively.
 Moreover, the class~A Bianchi Lie contraction hierarchy results in that each model in the hierarchy form an invariant boundary set of the models at the next higher level according to Figure~\ref{FIG:hierarchy}.
-Thus the invariant Bianchi type I set, which constitute a circle of fixed points, the Kasner circle, is the boundary of three physically equivalent invariant Bianchi type II sets, where each type II set forms a hemisphere filled with heteroclinic orbits (solution trajectories) between different points of said circle, see, e.g., \cite{waiell97}.
+Thus the invariant Bianchi type I set, which constitute a circle of fixed points, the Kasner circle, is the boundary of three physically equivalent invariant Bianchi type II sets, where each type II set forms a hemisphere filled with heteroclinic orbits (i.e. solution trajectories) between different points of said circle, see, e.g., \cite{waiell97}.
+Apart from these kinematical ramifications, the scale-automorphism symmetry hierarchy also have dynamical consequences.
 At the higher levels of the Lie contraction hierarchy the scale and scale-automorphism symmetries generate monotone functions, which limit the asymptotic dynamics in a hierarchical manner: asymptotically the dynamics toward the initial singularity is pushed in the state space at the top of the hierarchy (the Bianchi type IX and VIII models) toward the bottom of the hierarchy, the Bianchi type II and I models, where the two latter are completely determined by the scale-automorphism symmetries~\cite{heiugg10}.

 The scale-automorphism symmetries are complemented by discrete symmetries.
 Together these symmetries limit but do not completely determine the asymptotic dynamics of Bianchi types VIII and IX.
 Nevertheless, the (past) attractor in these models is expected to reside on the union of the Bianchi type I and II boundary sets.
 Furthermore, the concatenation of heteroclinic type II orbits yields heteroclinic chains, which are expected to be generically asymptotically shadowed toward the initial singularity by the type VIII and IX orbits, see~\cite{bre16,dut19} and references therein.
 The type II heteroclinic orbits induce a discrete map that acts on the fixed points of the Kasner circle, called the Mixmaster map.
 This map exhibits chaotic properties, and it is because of this feature GR is said to be chaotic~\cite{khaetal85}.
 Note that the above statements are partially supported by several theorems~\cite{rin00,rin01,heiugg09b,beg10,lieetal10,reitru10,lieetal12,bre16,dut19}.